-5 Classification system
+Classification system

 What classification system is followed, and how does this system differ from the International Classification System as to the goods and services that can be claimed?
-Are multiclass applications available and what are the estimated cost savings?
+Are multi-class applications available and what are the estimated cost savings?

-When filing an application to register a trademark it is necessary to claim for the list of goods and services for which the trademark protection is sought.
+When filing an application to register a trademark, it is necessary to state the list of goods and services for which the trademark protection is sought.
 The goods and services are to be identified using precise and clear-cut wordings reflecting their nature.
-The wordings must be classified using the Nice Classification requirements, depending on the nature of goods and services and their purpose.
+The wordings must be classified using the Nice Classification (11th edition) requirements, depending on the nature of goods and services and their purpose.
 Several classes can be claimed in one trademark application or additional classes added during the examination of the application.
 The goods applied for can be transferred to new classes provided such changes to the list and reclassification do not widen the scope of the protection that was initially requested.
-The official fee for an additional class increases the filing costs by 2,050 roubles.
 The possibility of filing multi-class applications allows filing costs to be saved.

-In Russia the scope of trademark protection is defined by the trademark name itself and the list of goods and services covered by the trademark.
-It should be kept in mind that under the current Russian practice the class heading simply designates the fields to which the applied goods and services may relate in general and does not cover all the goods and services listed in a given class.
-When filing an application it is possible to claim class heading, the list of specific goods or both class heading and specific goods.
-The latter is a more preferable option because it allows the applicant to obtain broader protection and to seek registration for those goods that are most important.
+In Russia, the scope of trademark protection is defined by the trademark name itself and the list of goods and services covered by the trademark.
+In current Russian practice, the class heading simply designates the fields to which the applied goods and services may relate in general and does not cover all the goods and services listed in a given class.
+When filing an application, it is possible to claim the class heading, the list of specific goods or both the class heading and specific goods.
+The latter is the preferable option because it allows the applicant to obtain broader protection and to seek registration for those goods that are most important.

-6 Examination procedure
+Examination procedure

 What procedure does the trademark office follow when determining whether to grant a registration?
 Are applications examined for potential conflicts with other trademarks?
+Are letters of consent accepted to overcome an objection based on a third-party mark?
 May applicants respond to rejections by the trademark office?

-The examination in Russia consists of the formal and substantial stages.
-A formal examination of a trademark application is usually carried out within one month of the application being filed or even faster.
-During the formal expert examination the presence of the necessary application documents and their compliance with established requirements is verified.
-According to the results of the formal examination, either the application shall be accepted for consideration or a decision shall be taken to refuse to accept it for consideration.
+The examination in Russia consists of formal and substantial stages.
+A formal examination of a trademark application is usually carried out within one month of the application being filed, or even faster.
+During the formal expert examination, the presence of the necessary application documents and their compliance with established requirements is verified.
+According to the results of the formal examination, the application will either be accepted or refused for consideration.

 The substantial examination stage is carried out to establish whether the claimed designation conforms to the registrability requirements.
-A trademark application may be rejected either on absolute or relative grounds, or both on absolute and relative grounds.
+A trademark application may be rejected either on absolute or relative grounds, or on both absolute and relative grounds.

-Absolute grounds are those that concern the substance of the mark itself and include: lack of distinctiveness, risk of misleading and capability of confusing, confusing similarity to or identity with state symbols and marks, reproduction of full or abbreviated names of international or intergovernmental organisations or their symbols, reproduction of the official names or images of the most valuable objects of Russia's and worldwide cultural heritage.
+Absolute grounds are those that concern the substance of the mark itself, and include:

+- · lack of distinctiveness; - · risk of misleading and capability of confusing; - · confusing similarity to or identity with state symbols and marks; - reproduction of full or abbreviated names of international or intergovernmental organisations or their symbols; and - reproduction of the official names or images of the most valuable objects of Russia's and worldwide cultural heritage.